alex-harvey-z3q/puppet-firewall_multi/README.md

 * `Firewall['100 allow http and https access from 10.0.0.10/24 to 0.0.0.0/0']`
 * `Firewall['100 allow http and https access from 10.0.0.12/24 to 0.0.0.0/0']`
 * `Firewall['100 allow http and https access from 10.1.1.128 to 0.0.0.0/0']`

+##Known Issues

+While it is possible to use the `dst_range` parameter, and it will be correctly proxied to the `firewall` resources, the rule will be named `to 0.0.0.0/0` in the catalog, and this name also appears in comments when a system administrator runs `iptables -nL`.
+This may be confusing, and it is therefore recommended to instead use an array of destinations, rather than `dst_range`.

 ##Development